YuanYuanBingZi/CS415_Project2_GhostInTheShell/README.md

 ---

+### Philosophical Inspiration: "Ghost in the Machine"

+This project draws inspiration from the philosophical concept of the **"Ghost in the Machine"**, first introduced by Gilbert Ryle and later explored by Arthur Koestler.
+The concept challenges the traditional Cartesian dualism, questioning whether mind (or consciousness) can exist independently of the body.
+In this project, the **MCP** can be seen as the "ghost" that orchestrates and controls multiple independent processes, much like how the mind might manage the body.

+In a more practical sense, the MCP embodies the operating system's role as the "mind" of the computer, controlling, scheduling, and overseeing the execution of various processes (the "body").
+The processes are independent, isolated entities, yet the MCP brings them to life, much like consciousness animates the physical body.
+This parallel between philosophy and operating systems illustrates how abstract concepts can be applied to real-world systems design.

+Through this project, I explored the connection between the metaphysical idea of mind-body duality and the very tangible technical challenge of managing multiple processes in a concurrent computing environment.
+The MCP operates as the "conductor," much like the mind, deciding when and how processes execute while ensuring efficient resource use and control over their behavior.

+---

 ### Features
 - **Process Creation and Management**: The MCP launches a set of processes based on commands from an input file, simulating real-world process handling.
 - **Custom Scheduling Algorithm**: Implemented a round-robin scheduler to manage the execution of processes in a time-sliced manner, ensuring fair CPU allocation.